Japan Resources at the UW

 East Asia Center

 The East Asia Center (EAC) at the University of Washington promotes teaching and learning about China, Japan, and Korea across disciplines, across campus, and in the community.
-Founded in 1964 and funded by the U.S. Department of Education it is a designated National Resource Center (one of eight at University of Washington – the most of any institution in the country.)
+Founded in 1964, and funded through Title VI grants by the U.S. Department of Education, it is a designated National Resource Center (one of eight at University of Washington – the most of any institution in the country.)

 East Asia Resource Center